daifoundation/dai-plugin-eth2dai-instant/README.md

 ____

 The service can also query the OTC contract for the buy amount for a supplied pay amount and the pay amount for a supplied buy amount.
-If the value of the exchange deviates from this estimate by more than a configurable `slippage limit`, the trade will be reverted.
+If the price of the exchange deviates from this estimate by more than a configurable `slippage limit`, the trade will be reverted.

 ___